 Learn how to make homemade caramel sauce with only three simple ingredients!
 It’s is better than anything that you can buy at the store.
-Make a batch of this easy sauce to drizzle over ice cream, cheesecake and more!
+Make a batch of this easy caramel sauce in only 15 minutes to drizzle over ice cream, cheesecake and more!

 We love this homemade caramel sauce recipe for many reasons.
 It is easy, uses only a few simple ingredients and produces great results.
-We love to make a batch to have on hand to drizzle over caramel pie, milkshakes, ice cream sundaes and more.
-Try the recipe yourself and read the tips below.
+We love to make a batch of this caramel recipe to have on hand.
+If you’re baking, drizzle it over pie, cake and more.